NCERT Exemplar Solutions Class 10 Science Chapter 9 – Free PDF Download

 The answer is (b) girl

-If sperm with Y chromosome fertilizes the egg zygote will develop into a male child.
-If sperm with X chromosome fertilize the egg zygote will develop into a female child.
+If sperm with the Y chromosome fertilises the egg, the zygote will develop into a male child.
+If sperm with an X chromosome fertilises the egg, the zygote will develop into a female child.

-(a) Frequency of certain genes in a population change over several generations resulting in evolution
+(a) Frequency of certain genes in a population changes over several generations resulting in evolution

 (b) Reduction in weight of the organism due to starvation is genetically controlled

 (d) Traits which are not inherited over generations do not cause evolution